Emiliano Boffelli

-Super Rugby
+Club career

 Boffelli was named in the Jaguares squad for their first ever Super Rugby campaign in 2016 in which he earned 11 caps and scored 3 tries.
+After playing for Racing 92 in France he joined Edinburgh Rugby in July 2021.

 International career

 Boffelli represented Argentina at both Under 18 and 19 level before being selected in the Under-20 sides which competed in the World Championships in 2013, 2014 and 2015.
 In 2015, he also turned out 5 times for Argentine representative side the Pampas XV on their Pacific Rim tour.